stasis78/7dtd-mods/README.md

 Adds a bunch of stainless steel upgrades to steel blocks and downgrade stainless steel to steel.
 Not my fault if pimps remove stainless steel blocks in a future release and this break s***.

+### RailGunMod

+Add the following new items:

+- Railgun (uses AK texture for now)
+- Superconductor (turns Railgun into a fully automatic weapon)
+- Railgun Battery Pack (required to craft railgun, increase weapon durability, can stack more than one)
+- Rapid Recharger (required to repair the railgun)
+- Caseless Round (ammo for the railgun)

 # OTHER MODS I USE

 ### LadderMovementSpeedMod